VOLUNTEER WITH US

 How old do I need to be to volunteer?

 We are excited that there will be volunteer opportunities for people of all ages leading up to the convention.
-During the convention itself, which will take place from July 13 to 16, 2020, we are looking for volunteers that are 16 years and older.
+During the convention itself, we are looking for volunteers that are 16 years and older.
 If you are under the age of 18, please have a parent or legal guardian nearby as you are completing the portal registration form, as you will need their signed consent.

 Can I volunteer if I have a disability?